dropdevrahul/scrapper-api/README.md

-# Basic scrappping with django, requests library and beautifulsoup
+# Basic scrappping with django, requests library and beautifulsoup from imbd site

 ## Intro
 A default user is also provided for token based authorization using django-rest-framework present in the